MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-news-letter-10-0-06.md

 ---
 [!include [banner](../includes/banner.md)]

-# What's new and changed for APAC India GST Localization in 10.0.06 (November 2019)
+# What's new or changed for APAC India GST Localization in 10.0.06 (November 2019)

 This topic includes a summary of the new features and critical bug fixes released in version 10.0.06 for India.
-You can learn more about the shipped features in the topic, [What's new or changed in Finance and Operations version ](../../fin-and-ops/get-started/whats-new-changed-10-0-6.md).
+You can learn more about the shipped features in the topic, [What's new or changed in Finance and Operations version 10.0.6](../../fin-and-ops/get-started/whats-new-changed-10-0-6.md).

 ## New features
 ### Validate non-existent and duplicate records when importing tax setup
-During the process of importing tax setup, the system will validate the data correctness for master data like HSN and SAC, and the data duplication.
+During the process of importing tax setup, the system will validate the data correctness for master data like HSN and SAC, as well as data duplication.
 Duplicate data means the lookup records result in the same tax rate, load on inventory percentage, etc.
 This functionality can be turned on in the **Feature management** workspace.

 ### Tax information enabled for procurement category
 Tax information has been enabled for procurement categories.
-Tax information can be added on the **Tax information** FastTab of the **Procurement categories** page.
+Tax information can be added on the **Tax information** FastTab on the **Procurement categories** page.

 ![](media/GST-tax-setup-validation-2-10-0-06.PNG)

 ### Enable multi-batch processing for GSTR reports

-1. Turn on the multi-batch processing feature by going to **Workspaces** > **Feature management**.
+1. To turn on the multi-batch processing feature, go to **Workspaces** > **Feature management**.
-2. On the **Features management** page, enable the **ulti-batch processing for GSTR reports** feature.
+2. On the **Features management** page, enable the **Multi-batch processing for GSTR reports** feature.
 3. Go to **Tax** > **Sales tax reports** > **GER export to GSTR CSV** and generate a **GSTR** report.
 3. Go to **Organization administration** > **Electronic reporting** > **Electronic reporting jobs**.
 4. Select the comma-separated values (CSV) files that you want.